 - Unreasonable behaviour

-- Two years separation with both parties consenting to a dissolution.
+- Two years separation with both parties` agreement to the dissolution

 - Five years separation